Bariatric Surgery as a Treatment for Type 2 Diabetes

 To view a PDF version of this article, please click here.

-Almost 25 percent of Americans are obese, and between 3 and 5 percent of the adult population is morbidly obese, meaning they are 100 pounds or more above their ideal body weight.
+Almost 25 percent of Americans are affected by obesity, and between 3 and 5 percent of the adult population is severely affected by obesity, meaning they are 100 pounds or more above their ideal body weight.
 Morbid obesity is associated with the development of multiple life-threatening conditions, such as diabetes, hypertension (high blood pressure) and heart disease.

 Combating obesity has been approached through dieting, medications, behavioral modification and exercise.
 The only treatment for morbid obesity proven to be consistently effective in the long-run, however, is bariatric surgery.